-Assembly election results: Counting in Bengal, Assam, Kerala, TN and Puducherry to begin at 8 am
+Assembly election results: Counting of votes for Bengal, Assam, Kerala, TN and Puducherry begins

 Most exit polls have predicted the TMC to return in West Bengal, BJP to retain Assam, DMK to sweep Tamil Nadu and Left to win Kerala.

-The counting of votes for the Assembly elections held in four states – West Bengal, Tamil Nadu, Kerala and Assam – and the Union Territory of Puducherry will begin at 8 am.
+The counting of votes for the Assembly elections held in four states – West Bengal, Tamil Nadu, Kerala and Assam – and the Union Territory of Puducherry began at 8 am.

 West Bengal went to polls in eight phases, Assam voted in three and the elections for the remaining – Tamil Nadu, Kerala and Puducherry — took place in a single phase on April 6.